dtortosa/capstone_project/README.md

 - Gradient Boost
 - Voting Regressor

-All these regressors were run with default parameters being Extra Trees the one showing the highest R<sup>2</sup> in the test set.
+All these regressors were run with default parameters being Extra Trees the one showing the highest R<sup>2</sup> in the test set in general.
 Therefore, this regressor was used in subsequent analyses.

 I performed then a random grid search to find the best combination of hyperparameters.
 This was done separately for the full model (EUR pricing + Twitter sentiment), EUR-only model and Twitter-only model.
-The optimized models were tested in a different battery of training-test sets and finally applied to the whole dataset.
-Variable importance and observed vs. predicted EUR/USD exchange rate was visualized in the whole dataset.
+The optimized models were used to fit and predict the EUR/USD exchange rate in the whole dataset.
+Variable importance and observed vs. predicted EUR/USD exchange rate was then visualized.
 This was compared with the simplest model possible which assumes that the current EUR/USD exchange rate is equal to the exchange rate of the previous.

-All these steps are implemented in the last notebook ([`03_predicting_exchange_rate.ipynb`](/scripts/03_predicting_exchange_rate.ipynb)).
+All these modeling steps along with the corresponding results are shown in the last notebook ([`03_predicting_exchange_rate.ipynb`](/scripts/03_predicting_exchange_rate.ipynb)).

 ## Results

-The price of Euro seems to be very stable, it can change from 1.2 to 1.1 but with small steps.
-This can explains why t

-The simplest model with just the previous EUR pricing without any modeling approach gets the highest predictive power (R<sup>2</sup> = 0.9968).
+The simplest model with just the previous EUR pricing without any modeling approach (current pricing is the same than the previous day) gets a high predictive power (R<sup>2</sup> = 0.9968).
 This can be explained by the fact that Euro pricing changes but at a slow pace, being the value of the previous day a very good predictor.
 Indeed, there is a great correlation between EUR/USD exchange ratio and the value of the previous day.

 ![Figure 1](results/figures/eur_pricing_vs_previous_day.png)